-- A valid, unexpired UK (or other EU member state) passport. - A valid UK/EU driving licence full or provisional licences are acceptable. - A valid, unexpired non-EU passport must be endorsed 'indefinite leave to remain proceed' (settled status) or include work or residency permits or visa stamps (unexpired) and all related conditions met. - A valid EU/EEA Identity Card issued by the UK Home Office in place of a visa (confirming the individual's right to stay, work or study in the UK). - A residency permit for foreign nationals. - Asylum seeker copy of an individual's Application Registration Card (ARC). - Proof of Refugee status, Humanitarian Protection, Discretionary Leave to Remain or Indefinite Leave to Remain in the UK, including: - Home Office Letter confirming status and permission to work. - Home Office Certificate of Identity. - o Benefits notification letter. - Immigration Status document. - Evidence that the individual is in receipt of state benefits/pension e.g. award letter detailing benefits (Department for Work & Pensions/ Universal Credit/ Job Centre Plus/ Pension Service correspondence) or print-out from online Universal Credit system. - A UK (or EU member state) birth/adoption certificate. - A Marriage/Civil Partnership certificate (provided that it can be evidenced that the participant's partner has a legal right to live in the UK). - Evidence that participant is employed in the UK e.g. letter of employment, wage slip, contract of employment. - Evidence that the participant has been employed in the UK within the last three years e.g. P45, P60, wage slip, contract of employment. - National Insurance number e.g. NI Card, correspondence from HM Revenue & Customs/ DWP/ Job Centre Plus/ Pension Service, contract of employment, wage slip.
+- A valid, unexpired UK passport. - A valid, unexpired non-EU passport must be endorsed 'indefinite leave to remain proceed' (settled status) or include work or residency permits or visa stamps (unexpired) and all related conditions met. - A valid, unexpired UK driving licence (Full or Provisional) may be used provided that it is accompanied by further supporting evidence such as a birth certificate, a letter from a Government department including local authorities confirming name and address, a P60.
+Please note this list is not exhaustive. - From 1 July 2021, Right to Work evidence for EU, EEA and Swiss Nationals can be verified using the Home Office online Right to Work checking service.
+Full details of this can be found in Annex F. - A UK residency permit for foreign nationals (both sides). - Asylum seeker copy of an individual's Application Registration Card (ARC). - Proof of Refugee status, Humanitarian Protection, Discretionary Leave to Remain or Indefinite Leave to Remain in the UK, including: - Home Office Letter confirming status and permission to work. - Home Office Certificate of Identity. - Benefits notification letter. - o Immigration Status document. - Evidence that the participant is in receipt of state benefits/pension e.g. award letter detailing benefits (Department for Work & Pensions/ Universal Credit/ Job Centre Plus/ Pension Service correspondence) or print-out from online Universal Credit system. - A UK birth/adoption certificate. - A Marriage/Civil Partnership certificate (provided that it can be evidenced that the participant's partner has a legal right to live in the UK). - Evidence that participant is employed in the UK e.g. letter of employment, wage slip, contract of employment.

+- Evidence that the participant has been employed in the UK within the last three years e.g. P45, P60, wage slip, contract of employment. - National Insurance number e.g. NI Card, correspondence from HM Revenue & Customs/ DWP/ Job Centre Plus/ Pension Service, contract of employment, wage slip.